Gruntfuggly/ubertab/README.md

 ### TODO

 - [ ] Be more intelligent with nested brackets, etc.
-- [ ] Handle start and end of lines differently
-- [ ] Move past spaces
 - [ ] Make enabled flag a workspace setting

 ## Installing